ellefeg/assembly2orf/README.md

      ├──── filter_homologues.sh
      └──── PairwiseExonerate.sh
 </pre>

-trigger-assembly2orf.sh will loop through each sample of interest specified in **sample_input**. **trigger-assembly2orf.sh** will call **assembly2orf.sh** for Sample A, then again for Sample B, etc.
-## What is included
+To start the analysis, the user calls **trigger-assembly2orf.sh** and provides a number of input parameters to the program. **trigger-assembly2orf.sh** is a simple script whose role is to read **sample_input** line-by-line and feed this information as input into **assembly2orf.sh**.
+The roles of the files included in this package are described below:

-* README.md - this readme file
+* `README.md` - this readme file
-* trigger-assembly2orf.sh - the script which the user will call to run the package
+* `trigger-assembly2orf.sh` - the script which the user will call to run the package
-* dependencies/assembly2orf.sh - the script which does most of the heavy lifting to analyse each sample in turn
+* `dependencies/assembly2orf.sh` - the script which does most of the heavy lifting to analyse each sample in turn
-* dependencies/fasta_header.sh - a script which reformats fasta files (i.e. shortens fasta headers and removes line breaks within sequences) to make them easier to parse by the program
+* `dependencies/fasta_header.sh` - a script which reformats fasta files (i.e. shortens fasta headers and removes line breaks within sequences) to make them easier to parse by the program
-* dependencies/filter_homologues.sh - a script which uses BLAST to remove redundant sequences, based on BLAST hits to a common reference sequence
+* `dependencies/filter_homologues.sh` - a script which uses BLAST to remove redundant sequences, based on BLAST hits to a common reference sequence
-* dependencies/PairwiseExonerate.sh - a script which pairs sequences with their best reference and attempts to remove any frameshift errors within the sequence of interest
+* `dependencies/PairwiseExonerate.sh` - a script which pairs sequences with their best reference and attempts to remove any frameshift errors within the sequence of interest

+## assembly2orf, step by step

+This section describes the different steps in the assembly2orf pipeline in detail.

 **INITIALISATION**
 * **PREPARE VARIABLES** defines a number of variables based on user-specified input